Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for SleepEZ Latex Mattresses

-• For Roma and the Hybrid, use the flip strategically: start on the side that matches your most common sleep position, then reassess after a full week of normal routines.
+• With Roma and the Hybrid, start on the side you sleep on most, then flip after a week if needed.

-• If you run warm, pair latex with breathable sheets and don’t over-insulate the surface with thick, non-breathable protectors.
+• If you run warm, pair latex with breathable bedding and avoid thick, non-breathable protectors.

 FAQs

-A: Talalay tends to feel bouncier and more contouring, while Dunlop tends to feel denser and more support-forward.
+Talalay usually feels bouncier and a bit more contouring, while Dunlop tends to feel denser and more support-forward.

-A: Favor the all-latex models for the quietest feel; the Hybrid improves edge support but can transmit slightly more movement.
+In our drills, the all-latex models stayed quieter.
+The Hybrid improves edges, but it can transmit a little more movement.

 Previous post